pzarow/react-task/README.md

 - Gender: M / F / Unknown.
 - Deceased: boolean toggle.
 - Mirror Universe: boolean toggle.
-- Filters should trigger a new API fetch, not pure client-side filtering.
+- Filters are always combined with the current search term in one API call.
+- Changing any filter resets pagination to page 0.
-- Note: STAPI only accepts M and F as API values.
-Unknown means gender is null — handle it client-side.
+- Note: STAPI only accepts M and F as gender API values.
+  Unknown (null gender) must be fetched without a gender param and filtered client-side.

 ### 4. Pagination
 - "Load more" button or page controls.